Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: True**

 **Explanation:**
-- Logical (bitwise) operations:
+- Logical operations operate on bits
-  - AND: bitwise and
+- AND: bitwise AND
-  - OR: bitwise or
+- OR: bitwise OR
 - NOT: bitwise complement
-  - XOR: exclusive or
+- XOR: exclusive OR
-- Operate on individual bits
+- Used for bit manipulation, masking, flags

 ---